swcarpentry/make-novice/_episodes/09-conclusion.md

 > ## Archiving the Makefile
 >
-> Why do we add the Makefile to our archive of code, data, plots and Zipf summary table?
+> Why does the Makefile rule for the archive directory add the Makefile to our archive of code, data, plots and Zipf summary table?
 >
 > > ## Solution
 > > Our code (`wordcount.py`, `plotcount.py`, `zipf_test.py`) implement